Forward

 Forward is the protocol used by Fluentd to route messages between peers.
 The forward output plugin provides interoperability between Fluent Bit and Fluentd.
 There are no configuration steps required besides specifying where Fluentd is located, which can be a local or a remote destination.

-This plugin offers two different transports and modes:
+This plugin offers the following transports and modes:

-• Forward (TCP): It uses a plain TCP connection.
+• Forward (TCP): Uses a plain TCP connection.

-• Secure Forward (TLS): when TLS is enabled, the plugin switch to Secure Forward mode.
+• Secure Forward (TLS): When TLS is enabled, the plugin switches to Secure Forward mode.

-The following parameters are mandatory for either Forward for Secure Forward modes:
+The following parameters are mandatory for both Forward and Secure Forward modes:

 Host